Black hole: Singular solutions in general relativity

-Only a few months after Einstein published the field equations describing general relativity, Karl Schwarzschild found a solution describing the gravitational field of a point mass and a spherical mass.
-A few months after Schwarzschild, Johannes Droste, a student of Hendrik Lorentz, independently gave the same solution for the point mass and wrote more extensively about its properties.
-At a certain radius from the center of the mass, the Schwarzschild solution became singular, meaning that some of the terms in the Einstein equations became infinite.
+Only a few months after Einstein published the field equations describing general relativity, astrophysicist Karl Schwarzschild set out to apply the idea to stars.
+He assumed spherical symmetry with no spin and found a solution to Einstein's equations.
+A few months after Schwarzschild, Johannes Droste, a student of Hendrik Lorentz, independently gave the same solution.
+At a certain radius from the centre of the mass, the Schwarzschild solution became singular, meaning that some of the terms in the Einstein equations became infinite.
 The nature of this radius, which later became known as the Schwarzschild radius, was not understood at the time.